Justia Lawyer Rating

 Under the new law, at Penal Code § 1170(b)(5), the judge must set forth on the record the facts and the reasons for selecting the sentence imposed and the judge may not impose an upper term by using the fact of any enhancement imposed.

-It was generally understood that since the sentence would reduce punishment, it was retroactive to all case whose judgements are not yet final as of the amendment’s operative date.
+It was generally understood that since the new law would reduce punishment, it was retroactive to all cases whose judgements are not yet final as of the amendment’s operative date.
 People v.
 Superior Court (Lara) (2018) 4 Cal.
 5th 299, 307-308 [discussing In re Estrada (1965) 63 Cal.
 2d 740].

 The new law went into effect on January 1, 2022, and it was not long before several defendants challenged his or her sentence as violating SB 567.